OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **What are the implementation timelines for a newly published specification or guidelines?**

-Please refer to the Operational Guidelines: <a href="https://standards.openbanking.org.uk/operational-guidelines/change-and-communication-management/implementation-of-a-new-obie-standard/latest/" class="external-link" rel="nofollow">Implementation of a new OBIE Standard</a>
+Please refer to the Operational Guidelines: <a href="https://standards.openbanking.org.uk/operational-guidelines/change-and-communication-management/implementation-of-a-new-obie-standard/latest/" class="external-link" rel="nofollow">Implementation of a new OBL Standard</a>

 * It is up to ASPSPs to take their own position of which version of each component of the Standard they chose to implement in order to meet both regulatory and commercial requirements.
-* OBIE recommends that where an ASPSP chooses to implement a new version of any component of the Standard, they should implement each new major version within six months, and each new minor version within three months of the Standard being published by OBIE.
+* OBL recommends that where an ASPSP chooses to implement a new version of any component of the Standard, they should implement each new major version within six months, and each new minor version within three months of the Standard being published by OBL.

 ASPSPs should provide notification of any changes to TPPs at least three months prior to those changes taking effect.

 ### **Do TPPs have to implement the s Dashboard?**

-While there is no regulatory requirement for the provision of a consent dashboard by TPPs, OBIE strongly encourages all TPPs to provide a consent dashboard to their customers to enable view and revoke on-going consents.
+While there is no regulatory requirement for the provision of a consent dashboard by TPPs, OBL strongly encourages all TPPs to provide a consent dashboard to their customers to enable view and revoke on-going consents.

 ### **Is OBErrorResponse1/Errors/Message mandatory, and what level of detail is expected?**

 This is considered a mandatory field and ASPSPs must include a description of the error that occurred.
 E.g., 'A mandatory field isn't supplied' or 'RequestedExecutionDateTime must be in future'

-OBIE does not standardise this field and it is up to each ASPSP to determine the appropriate level of detail to provide an adequate description of the error that has taken place to the TPP.
+OBL does not standardise this field and it is up to each ASPSP to determine the appropriate level of detail to provide an adequate description of the error that has taken place to the TPP.

 TPPs will need to determine which error codes to implement depending on the relevant error code(s) applicable to them and their service offerings.